In order to become a CRRC-approved Accredited Testing Laboratory, you must attend a Lab Training in addition to filling out the necessary forms below.

 An Accredited Independent Test Laboratory (AITL) is approved to submit test results to the CRRC for products seeking a CRRC product rating.
 An AITL is completely independent from any manufacturing company, seller or distributor.
 AITLs participate in the biennial ILC to ensure continued compliance with CRRC policies and procedures.

-Laboratories interesting in becoming AITLs must adhere to the following requirements:
+Laboratories interested in becoming AITLs must adhere to the following requirements:

 Send at least one representative from your laboratory who will be responsible for supervising or performing tests at the laboratory to a CRRC Lab Training;